-- Be enrolled at or have graduated from the University of Canterbury during the 2024 academic year. - Have reached the required level of achievement during the nomination period - Have paid required University fees.
+- Be enrolled at or have graduated from the University of Canterbury during the nomination period. - Have reached the required level of achievement during the nomination period - Have paid required University fees.

-In addition, students must have passed at least one third of a full-time course at University.
+In addition, students must have passed one third of their chosen degree program during the nomination period.